dublio/iotrack/README.md

 		Example: disk totally complete 100 io, and cgroup1 complete 20 io, the %io = 20 / 100 = 20%.

-	%MB: the cgroup's io data(Mibibyte) percentile at disk level, same as "%io".
+	%byte: the cgroup's io data(Mibibyte) percentile at disk level, same as "%io".

 	%tm: the cgroup's io total time percentile at disk level.